 posted on 18/11/20

-The webinars will be broadcast live, initially, and then be available to subscribers for two weeks afterwards at any time.
+The webinars will be broadcast live, initially, and then be available to subscribers for eight weeks after the final live broadcast of the series.
 Each will last 30–35 minutes and Michael will answer questions at the end.
 The subscription is £75 per device for the series.
 Maybe it could also solve a Christmas present conundrum.

 Renowned for his erudition, enthusiasm and wit, Dr Michael Douglas-Scott is one of MRT’s most frequent lecturers and tour leaders.
 His speciality is the Italian Renaissance, and these talks are the outcome of forty years of observation, research and cogitation on some of the most fascinating questions in art history.